200803-java-devops/Project0-Javier/Project0-Jav/README.md

 - [x] Can create notes
     - [x] can take input
     - [x] can output user inputed information
-- [] Can store notes in a file
+- [x] Can store notes in a file
-    -   [] Can create or open already existing note file
+- [x] Store notes in a SQL database.

-- [] Can manipulate already existing notes
+## setup
-- [] Store notes in a SQL database.
+must have an sql database named "testdb" with a table "notes" and columns "header" "body" and "tags" /*must be all lowercase for somne reason*/